ginkgomp/AngularJS/README.md

+:clap::clap::clap:This course already done!!
+[FROM Jan.16.
+TO Feb.12.]

 This repo is for Coursera Full stack web development.
 Hope I can keep working on this hands on exercise and finally finishing it, learning something from it!